tristanballard/starter-academic/content/post/KerasFunctionalAPI/index.md

 There are a few options for tackling this variable mismatch:

-1. Use an ANN and ignore the time series aspect. _Pros_: Fast and easy. _Cons_: Lower accuracy since it leaves out so much useful information.
+1. Use an ANN and ignore the time series aspect. _Pros:_ Fast and easy. _Cons:_ Lower accuracy since it leaves out so much useful information.
-2. Use a recurrent neural network with the static variables converted to time series, repeating the same values at every time step.
-Woefully computationally inefficient.
+2. Use a recurrent neural network with the static variables converted to time series, repeating the same values at every time step. _Pros:_ Incorporates time series information. _Cons:_ Woefully computationally inefficient.
 3. Combine the best aspects of #1 and #2.

 Every neural network developed for river temperatures I have come across in the literature has gone with Option #1, sidestepping the modeling challenge by ignoring the time series structure of the data.
 This leaves a great opportunity to improve upon existing models.
 By the end of this post, you will see how I developed a model that flexibly incorporates both time series inputs and static inputs to predict a time series output using the Keras functional API.